 Our new Peer Support Service is here to support you

-Our telephone support ambassadors are trained volunteers who can give a listening ear by phone for anyone with PF, carers and family members over 18.
+Our telephone befrienders are trained volunteers who can give a listening ear by phone for anyone with PF, carers and family members over 18.

-The volunteers are a mix of people with PF, carers, and former carers.
-Through their lived experience, they understand how tough life with PF can be, and will be giving a few hours each week to offer peer support by phone.
+Our volunteers listen with empathy and are non-judgemental.
+They are a mix of people- some of our volunteers have PF, are carers or former carers.
+Volunteers will be giving a few hours each week to offer support by phone.

-You can refer yourself or we can receive referrals from health professionals and support groups, with the person’s permission.
-To request a call let us know by emailing support@APF.org or calling us on 01223 785725.
+You can refer yourself or we can receive referrals from health professionals and support groups.
+However, please make sure that you have checked with the person and they have given you permission, if you are making a referral on their behalf.
+To request a call let us know by emailing email@example.com or calling us on 01223 785725.